Postal Facts - U.S. Postal Service

 suspicious mail incidents

-Postal Inspectors responded to and investigated 2,010 suspicious mail incidents in 2021.
+Postal inspectors responded to and investigated approximately 1,700 suspicious mail incidents in 2024.

 USPS

-In 2021 Postal Inspectors reported 5,141 arrests and 3,784 convictions related to postal crimes, primarily those involving mail theft, mail fraud and prohibited mailings.
+In 2024, the Inspection Service made 4,754 arrests and secured 4,228 convictions related primarily to crimes involving mail theft, assaults and robberies of employees, mail fraud and prohibited mailings.

 Trademarks